 UK Labour Law Tool

-Calculate your exact accrued leave hours and "rolled-up" holiday pay based on the official 12.07% rule.
+Calculate your exact accrued leave hours and rolled-up holiday pay on a 0 hour contract based on the official UK 12.07% rule.

 £